Approval Process for New Programs/Majors

 If you are proposing new courses with a new “rubric” (4 letter prefix), you must get permission from the Provost’s office for the new rubric.
 New rubrics are open to challenge from other programs.

 A key part of a new major proposal is the justification and rationale document, which is attached as a separate file to the proposal in Curriculog.
 This document should be organized according to the following outline.
 Topical paragraph headings and sub-headings should be used.
 Complete all sections as they apply to the specific request.
 Copies of past program proposals are available from the Faculty Senate Office or Senate Committee on Undergraduate Studies.

 A. Briefly describe the new program and state its objectives.
 The description also should focus on the knowledge, values, skills and other learning outcomes that program graduates will be expected to have acquired.

 A. Institutional factors.

-1. Explain how the proposed program is compatible with the University purposes and objectives of General Education .
+1. How is the proposed program compatible with the University purposes and objectives of General Education.

-3. Describe how the proposed curricula would more fully utilize existing resources.
+3. How will the proposed curriculum more fully utilize existing resources.